Stress and Brazilian Jiujitsu

 BJJ wasn’t just a personal indulgence this was something I needed to help move away from stress and anxiety, to find my internal balance and order.

 I was able to let go of all those sources of stress and anxiety.
-BJJ training offers an opportunity to live in the moment, to practice mindfulness, and all the while you are focusing on your training life’s chaoticness takes order.
+BJJ training offers an opportunity to live in the moment, to practice and master mindfulness in a way, and all the while you are focusing on your training life’s chaoticness takes order.

 Problems will still be there afterwards but you come back to them with a renewed perspective and the good feeling that you’ve just invested in yourself, your fitness and personal goals.